What Makes A Good Poem?

 All of these things are included in the art of poetry, and more.
 Here at AllPoets, we separate poetic skills into three categories: sound, form, and imagery.
 Poems that truly excel have a grasp on all three of these things.

-Imagery is perhaps the most commonly listed aspect of a good poem, but we actually say that it is the least important of our three categories.
-Many poems illustrate their point with minimal imagery, focusing instead on the sound of the words and form of the poem as a whole.
-And on the flip side, many other types of writing use imagery, such as essays and fiction writing, so imagery is not unique to the art of poetry.
+Imagery is the most commonly listed aspect of a good poem, although it may actually be the least integral element to the practice of poetry.
+Many poems—especially from before the 1800s—make their point with minimal imagery, focusing instead on the sound of the words and form of the poem as a whole.
+We’d suggest that our poets do the same.
+A single metaphor or small sprinkling of description can go a long way!

-But for a poem to truly be great, imagery should be involved, whether that is similes, metaphors, or vivid appeals to the five senses.
-Imagery portrays ideas in a way that can be understood and memorized, which is what many poets try to do as well.
+For a poem to truly be great, imagery should certainly be involved, whether that is through simile, metaphor, or vivid appeal to the five senses.
+Imagery portrays ideas in a way that can be understood and memorized, which is the goal of many poets as well!
 This means that poetry and imagery go hand in hand.